Resources for Students

 Substance Use Resources

-• Gordie Center of UVA focuses on alcohol facts, hazing and substance misuse among college students.
+• Gordie Center of UVA focuses on safer drinking, situational tolerance, alcohol facts, signs of overdose and more, specifically for college students.

 • CARON provides substance use disorders related information and resources.